Skip to content

 There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilising only CPUs.
 GPUs generally improve project compute speeds and are preferred.
 For both instances of pytorch, please follow these steps;

-1. Create and activate an environment as stated in the links.
+1. Create and activate an environment as stated in these links.

 2. Access the terminal following the steps here.